JupiterOne/jupiterone-api-client-python/README.md

-If no 'url' parameter is passed, the default of "https://graphql.us.jupiterone.io" is used, and if no 'sync_url' paramter is passed, the default of "https://api.us.jupiterone.io" is used.
+If no 'url' parameter is passed, the default of "https://graphql.us.jupiterone.io" is used, and if no 'sync_url' parameter is passed, the default of "https://api.us.jupiterone.io" is used.

 ## Method Examples: